masak/strangelyconsistent-blog-posts/macros-nesting-macros.markdown

 That makes the example feel *real* to me.
 Likely the mechanism for this would be `transact` setting up a custom handler, and `commit` and `rollback` throwing (control) exceptions with different cargo.

-This type of examples inhabit a Goldilocks zone where the macros have to be not-too-simple (because then a frothy mix of subs, dynamic variables, and exception handling would work), but also not too much like a proper language (because then slangs would rush in and soak up the use cases).
+This type of examples inhabits a Goldilocks zone where the macros have to be not-too-simple (because then a frothy mix of subs, dynamic variables, and exception handling would work), but also not too much like a proper language (because then slangs would rush in and soak up the use cases).
 I think any more complicated than this and it'd be a slang.
 In fact, I don't mind if there's a nice, sliding scale, so that you can essentially evolve a cluster of macros of this type into a slang if you want.

 ## Grammars to it bottom-up